alibaba/GraphScope/docs/analytical_engine/tutorial_dev_algo_java.md

 After computation, you can obtain the results stored in context with the help of [`Context`](https://graphscope.io/docs/reference/context.html#context).

-## GraphScope JavaSDK with Github Template
+## GraphScope JavaSDK with GitHub Template

 If you don't bother creating new project to try `GRAPE-jdk`, we provide a template project [GraphScope-Java-template](https://github.com/zhanglei1949/GraphScope-Java-template).
 By click **Use this template**, you can create a new repository with same files and structure of the template repository.
 You can then try developing your own algorithms in this project.